adtok/advent-of-code/01/README.md

 In this example, there are `5` sums that are larger than the previous sum.

 Consider sums of a three-measurement sliding window. **How many sums are larger than the previous sum?**

+## Recap

+Part one (`solution_one.py`) is just comparing consecutive items against each other, it was pretty trivial to find a constant memory and O(depth_readings) time solution.

+Part two (`solution_two.py`) was pretty easy as well, I knew an easy O(depth_readings) space solution with an O(depth_readings) time solution, and recognized a way to generalize it.

+In `solution_general.py` I made a function to handle the general case, holding only with O(window_size) memory usage and O(depth_readings) time.

+All solutions assume a valid input.